 Rebecca Lindsay, Hon.
 B.A., Teacher, Parent Coach

 Rebecca is an elementary school teacher and division director at an independent school in La Jolla, California and has over 20 years of experience in education.
 She coaches teachers using the Connected Teaching model and uses Connected Parenting in her own classroom.
-She provides coaching to families in the San Diego area and is the intake and media coordinator for Connected Parenting.
+She provides coaching to families in the San Diego area and is the Director of Operations for Connected Parenting.